Skip to Main Content

 Both the French drain and the sump pump have their benefits.
 Is one, though, really better than the other?
 Can they permanently waterproof your home?

-Sump pumps and French drains both serve their own purposes, which makes it difficult to say if one really outclasses the other.
+Sump pumps and French drains serve their own purposes, making it difficult to say if one really outclasses the other.
 More often than not, the solution that suits you best will depend on the kind of water intrusion you see.

 However, it’s often best to use them together.
-These two solutions pair well together because the French drain collects the water and then channels it to the sump pump so it can be removed from the home, ensuring that your basement stays dry.
+These two solutions pair well together because the French drain collects the water and then channels it to the sump pump to remove it from the home, ensuring that your basement stays dry.

 Publish Date: